KasparEtter/ef1p/pages/email/email.md

    This is useful for when the username is neither the email address nor the local part.
 3. Check `https://{Domain}/.well-known/autoconfig/mail/config-v1.1.xml`.
-   The key difference between this and the previous lookup is that the `autoconfig` subdomain in step 2 can point to a web server operated by your email service provider, while the lookup in the current step must be handled by the `Domain` itself.
+   The key difference between this and the previous lookup is that the `autoconfig` subdomain in step 2 can point to a web server operated by your mailbox provider, while the lookup in the current step must be handled by the `Domain` itself.
 4. Look for a configuration file in the central database at `https://autoconfig.thunderbird.net/v1.1/{Domain}`.
 5. Look up the [`MX` record](#address-resolution) of the domain in the Domain Name System